 Edible evergreens – who knew?
-This vitamin C and anti-oxidant rich Healing Conifer Tea will sooth a cough and cold, and energize you.
-It smells like a walk in the forest, and tastes lovely, too.
+This vitamin C and anti-oxidant rich healing conifer tea will sooth a cough and cold, and energize you.
+You can make all natural tea from pine, fir, spruce, and cedar ~ it smells like a walk in the forest, and tastes lovely, too.

 Pine needles are long and wispy, (above and below) and they come off the branch in little bundles of 2-5 or more needles.
 Fir and spruce have the more compact bushy branches, like the classic Christmas tree.
 You can use any of the three species for this tea, but be sure to choose trees that haven’t been sprayed or otherwise polluted.